 …. de los Remedios- Remedial school, seems to offer all ages (infantil to trade school)

-Cyberstalking Your School
+Investigating Your School

-First a simple google search and find the official school website if you can.
+- Find the official school website if you can.

-- Look for other resources like a blog
+- Look for other resources like a blog search

 - infoidiomas.com seems to have specific information on some school’s facilities (like what kind of technology or gym options)

-- Add the city name or “escuela”
+- Be sure you’re looking at the right school -add the city name or “escuela”